sveltia/sveltia-cms/README.md

 - Remark plugins will not be supported, as they are not compatible with our Lexical-based rich text editor.
 - [Undocumented methods](https://github.com/sveltia/sveltia-cms/blob/c69446da7bb0bab7405be741c0f92850c5dddfa8/src/main.js#L14-L37) exposed on the `window.CMS` object will not be implemented.
 This includes custom backends and custom media libraries, if any; we may support these features in the future, but our implementation would likely be incompatible with Netlify/Decap CMS.

-### Current limitations
+### Features to be implemented before GA

-These limitations are expected to be resolved before or shortly after GA:
+These limitations are expected to be resolved before the 1.0 release:

 | Feature | Status in Sveltia CMS |
 | --- | --- |